Chicago (CNN) — Dodging a forklift is getting less and less likely in Chicago's trendy West Loop neighborhood.

 Despite the influx of new businesses, there are still a few places to get a taste of the old neighborhood.

 A couple of blocks from Girl & the Goat, J.P.
-Graziano is an 80-year-old wholesale Italian grocery that got into the sandwich game 11 years ago.
+Graziano is an 81-year-old wholesale Italian grocery that got into the sandwich game more than a decade ago.

 J.P.
 Graziano makes hundreds of sandwiches a day in Chicago.
 "Iron Chef Gauntlet" contender Sarah Grueneberg finds out what makes their Italian sandwiches winners.